DanijelHuis/ArchitectureDemo/README.md

 ## Clean architecture & modularization
 I've split the demo app into four layers: infrastructure, domain, data, and presentation.
 The goals are:
 - to restrict dependencies between layers.
 Lower layers (e.g. domain) shouldn't know anything about higher layers (e.g. presentation).
-Full dependency graph is at the end of this readme.
-Note the direction of dependencies and the injection of protocols.
 - define entities and protocols in domain layer and use only those in the app, that way app is far less susceptible to changes in the outside world.
 - we define use cases to simplify logic, so we can inject only protocols that are needed (interface segregation).
 - improve testability by loose coupling (injecting protocols) between layers.